 What is fatigue?

-Unfortunately, doctors do not know exactly what causes fatigue, and think it probably has several different causes, which makes finding effective treatments difficult.
+Unfortunately, healthcare providers do not know exactly what causes fatigue.
+Fatigue probably has several different causes, which makes managing its effects difficult.
 There are two ways to treat fatigue that have proven effective in studies: exercise and treatment of anemia.

 - Exercise has consistently been shown to improve fatigue levels and quality of life.

 - This does not mean running a marathon – something as simple as a walk can be very helpful.

 - Start off with what you feel comfortable doing – perhaps a walk around the block – and increase the time or distance slowly over time.
 Having a buddy to exercise with can help motivate and make it more enjoyable.